 We suggest you to bring at least US\$3,000 which is HK\$23,400 (@ HK\$7.80 per US\$1.00) to spend on your year in Hong Kong.
 That money is to cover expenses such as general expenses and incidentals.
-Most students find that Hong Kong an expensive place with cinema tickets costing about US\$6-8 but fast food is still a bargain.
-Your host family will most likely not to have a car so it will be up to you to pay for your transportation.
+Most students find that Hong Kong an expensive place with cinema tickets costing about US\$8-10 but fast food is still a bargain.
+Your host family will not usually have a car.
+Private car is not an ordinary mean of transportation in Hong Kong.
+You will have to pay for your transportation other than getting monthly reimbursement on daily trips to and from school.